AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/scenario-detail.md

 product: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: scenarios
-title: Scenario detail
+title: Scenario details in Adobe Workfront Fusion
 description:
 ---

-# Scenario detail
+# Scenario details in Adobe Workfront Fusion

 The scenario detail page is the homepage of a specific scenario.
 It provides access to specific information for the scenario that is represented on the page.

-It also provides you access to the [Scenario editor](../../workfront-fusion/scenarios/scenario-editor.md), where you can edit the scenario.
+It also provides you access to the [The scenario editor in Adobe Workfront Fusion](../../workfront-fusion/scenarios/scenario-editor.md), where you can edit the scenario.

 ## Access requirements